wp-plugins/accesspress-social-share/readme.txt

 6. Backend Miscellaneous Settings Section

 == Changelog ==
+= 4.0.0 =
+* Changed the priority level of the_content filter to make the plugin compactible with Visual Composer.

+= 3.0.9 =
+* Removal of unnecessary css from both frontend css and backend css.

 = 3.0.8 =
 * Addition of the header_sent method checking in the plugin's main class for the session start.